Multi-harmonic correlations of different flow amplitudes in Pb-Pb collisions at $\sqrt{s_{_{\rm NN}}}=2.76$ TeV: The ALICE Collaboration

-Corrections both for non-uniform reconstruction efficiency (NUE) as a function of transverse momentum and non-uniform acceptance (NUA) as a function of azimuthal angle are computed in form of particle weights to each individual azimuthal correlator in Eq.~(\ref{eq:SC-three-amplitudes-exp}), by following the prescription outlined in Ref.~\cite{Bilandzic:2013kga}.
-Particle weights for NUE were obtained with the Monte Carlo generator HIJING~(Heavy-Ion Jet INteraction Generator)~\cite{Gyulassy:1994ew}, by comparing the $p_{\rm T}$ yields at reconstructed and generated level.
-On the other hand, particle weights for NUA are data driven, since due to random event-by-event fluctuations of the impact parameter vector (which is defined as a vector connecting two centers of colliding heavy-ions), the azimuthal distribution of produced particles averaged over all events must be flat for a detector with uniform azimuthal acceptance.
-Only corrections for NUE as a function of $p_{\mathrm T}$ are applied to all the tracks selected for the main analysis using the default selection criteria.
-Effects of NUA in the distribution of azimuthal angles of TPC-only tracks were also checked, but found to be negligible.
+Corrections both for non-uniform reconstruction efficiency (NUE) as a function of transverse momentum and non-uniform acceptance (NUA) as a function of azimuthal angle are computed as particle weights, following Ref.~\cite{Bilandzic:2013kga}.
+Particle weights for NUE were obtained with the Monte Carlo generator HIJING~(Heavy-Ion Jet INteraction Generator)~\cite{Gyulassy:1994ew}, while the ones for NUA are data driven.
+Only the corrections for NUE are applied to all the selected tracks in the main analysis with the default selection.
+Effects of NUA in TPC-only tracks were also checked, but found to be neligible.
+The nonflow contributions estimated with HIJING are found to be negligible for all SC($k,l,m$) observables reported in this paper~\cite{Mordasini:2019hut}.

-The estimator in Eq.~(\ref{eq:SC-three-amplitudes-exp}) can be systematically biased due to nonflow correlations, which can be estimated with HIJING.
-This is a widely used Monte Carlo model to study particle production and jets in nuclear collisions that implements all relevant sources of nonflow correlations (jet production and fragmentation, particle decays, etc.), but has no collective effects like anisotropic flow.
-Therefore, it is an ideal realistic model to estimate the nonflow contribution in the SC($k,l,m$) observables.
-The overall nonflow contribution to SC($k,l,m$) exhibits the generic scaling as a function of multiplicity $M$, which can be parameterized as $\delta^{\rm SC}_3 = \frac{\alpha}{M^5} + \frac{\beta}{M^4} + \frac{\gamma}{M^3}$, where $\alpha, \beta$ and $\gamma$ are three constants~\cite{Mordasini:2019hut}.
-In heavy-ion collisions, characterized by large values of multiplicity, such contribution is well suppressed.
-For all SC($k,l,m$) observables reported in this paper, HIJING results are compatible with zero for the centrality range 0--50\% (for instance, predictions for SC(2,3,4) and SC(2,3,5) can be found in Fig.~7 of Ref.~\cite{Mordasini:2019hut}).